bomonike/bomonike.github.io/openmct.md

    * <a target="_blank" href="https://www.jpl.nasa.gov/cubesat/missions/asteria.php">ASTERIA</a>,
    * <a target="_blank" href="https://coldatomlab.jpl.nasa.gov/">Cold Atom Laboratory</a> operating on the ISS, and
    * <a target="_blank" href="https://www.jpl.nasa.gov/cubesat/missions/marco.php">Mars Cube One</a>, which played an integral role supporting the InSight lander on Mars.
-   <br /><br />

-"VISTA" is a multi-mission operations system built with Open MCT.
+   * "VISTA" is a multi-mission operations system built with Open MCT.

 <a name="Demo"></a>